 How are Posts Promoted?

-Each article has 6-8 Pinterest pins released for promotional purposes, every 4-6 months, or so.
+Each article, on the site, typically has 1 or 2 Pinterest pins released for promotional purposes, every 2-4 months, or so.
 These pins are not released all at once.
 One or two will go out each week, for a few weeks to a month.

-When a new batch of pins is released, 4-6 months later, the title of an article and its feature photo are often changed, to ensure the pins are viewed as “fresh” by the Pinterest algorithm.
+When a new pins are released, the title of an article and its feature photo are often changed, to ensure the pins are viewed as “fresh” by the Pinterest algorithm.

 In case you’re unfamiliar with Pinterest, it’s important to realize that promotional efforts on that site are more “slow and steady”.
 Someone may save a pin, but not follow its link until months later.
 Also, a pin may be shared and receive lots of link clicks, long after it’s originally posted.
 Since pins are not ever completely deleted, people may stumble upon them, even years after they were originally posted.